ctylerg/social-network/README.md

 Add pics?

-Skeleton was used for a unified look acrros the app.
+Skeleton framework was used for a unified look across the app.